Psychology 041 - Life Span Psychology » Summer 2020 » Exam 4

 C. People today have less anxiety in their lives than people in the early 1900s.

-D. People today have better health care and nutrition than people in the early 1900s.
+D. People today engage in less risky behavior than people in the early 1900s.

 Question #27